Block-Developers/ENS-market-place/Readme.md

 $ npm install
 ```

-### 3. Deploy contracts to Ropsten and Run dapp
+### 3. Deploy contracts to Goerli and Run dapp
-- Input your private key and ropsten RPC in .env file
+- Input your private key and goerli RPC in .env file
 ```
 $ npx hardhat compile
 ```